Served: 3¼ years

 July 16, 1935 to November 10, 1938

-On November 9, 1938 Patrolman Rose sat on his motorcycle in the driveway of the Hotel Hahn at 1424 Dixie Highway.
+On November 9, 1938, Patrolman Rose, while on his police motorcycle, sat in the driveway of the Hotel Hahn at 1424 Dixie Highway.
 At 2 p.m., a speeder drove past him northbound on Dixie Highway.
 He looked down the highway and saw a southbound vehicle about 150 feet away in the curb lane and entered the highway in pursuit, crossing the first two lanes.
-Before he could get to the third lane, the vehicle, driven by J. F. Jarman (28) of Norwood, Ohio, swerved to the left and crashed into Patrolman Rose and his motorcycle.
+Before he could get to the third lane, the vehicle, driven by J. F. Jarman (28) of Norwood, swerved to the left and crashed into Patrolman Rose and his motorcycle.
 His left leg was nearly severed above the ankle and his right leg was fractured below the hip.
 He also suffered a fractured skull and crushed chest.
 The motorcycle and auto were nearly demolished.

-Patrolman Rose’s death recalled the death of Motorcycle Patrolman David Rogers in 1923 on Madison Pike near 26th Street and the right leg amputation of Motorcycle Patrolman William Harrigan at 8th Street and Madison Avenue.
-By 1938, almost every officer who has been a member of the Motorcycle Squad had been injured or killed in accidents, including Lieutenant Harry Maines, said to be the best motorcycle drivers.
+By 1938, almost every officer who has been a member of the Covington Police Motorcycle Squad had been injured or killed in accidents, including Lieutenant Harry Maines, said to be the best motorcycle driver.
 Several officers had been injured in two or three accidents.
 On November 11, 1938, Mayor H. A. Knollmann and some of the city commissioners were considering replacing the motorcycles with coupes.
 Chief Schild opined that coupes would not be as effective as motorcycles in traffic enforcement.
 We do not know the outcome of the motorcycle discussion in Covington, but the discussion was identical across the river in Cincinnati where motorcycle officers were also being injured and killed in accidents.

-If you have information, artifacts, archives, or images regarding this officer or the incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.+
+If you have information, artifacts, archives, or images of this officer and/or the incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Musuem.org.

-© This narrative was revised October 28, 2014, by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, based largely on research and information provided by Cincinnati Homicide Detective Edward W Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
+© This narrative was revised October 20, 2018, by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society Vice President, based largely on research and information provided by Cincinnati Homicide Detective Edward Zieverink (Retired), Greater Cincinnati Police Museum Historian.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.